 The Chief Executive Officer and the Vice President of Human Resources suggest guidelines in discussions with the Compensation Committee regarding executive compensation.
 They provide recommendations and information regarding the competitiveness of the industry, key employees, performance of individuals, succession planning and other relevant data to the committee.
 Neither the Chief Executive Officer nor the Chairman is present during any discussions concerning their compensation.
 The Compensation Committee also has the authority to retain compensation consultants as it deems necessary and has the sole authority to approve such consultants' fees.
-At the beginning of 2006, Wabtec utilized a compensation consultant to provide assistance in setting long-term economic profit goals as part of the long-term incentive plan for the 2006-2008 performance period under the plan.

-During 2006, the Compensation Committee agreed to a recommendation to change the compensation pay structure for the non-employee directors effective May 2006.
+During 2006, the Compensation Committee agreed to a management recommendation to change the compensation pay structure for the nonemployee directors effective May 2006.
 Wabtec monitored and benchmarked the directors' pay to ensure that Wabtec was competitive.
 The company used surveys by the National Association of Corporate Directors (NACD) and surveys from the Conference Board to ensure competitiveness.
 In addition, the company created an independent index of similar sized publicly held manufacturing companies.
-These companies include: Tecumseh Products, Briggs and Stratton, Thomas and Betts, Regal Beloit, Woodward Governor, IDEX Corp., Sauer-Danfross, Milacron, Stewart and Stevenson, Kennametal, Trinity Industries, Flowserve and Greenbrier Companies.
+These companies include: Tecumseh Products, Briggs and Stratton, Thomas and Betts, Regal Beloit, Woodward Governor, IDEX Corp., Sauer-Danfross, Milacron, Steward and Stevenson, Kennametal, Trinity

+Industries, Flowserve and Greenbrier Companies.
 As a result, the Compensation Committee agreed with management recommendations to increase the cash retainer for non-employee directors from \$25,000 to \$35,000 to ensure that Wabtec can continue to attract new, and retain existing, non-employee directors.
-This increase places Wabtec near the 3rd Quartile in cash compensation for similar sized publicly held manufacturing companies and Wabtec's total compensation paid to directors would be above the index average.
-The benchmarking study also noted that the trend in director compensation reflected significant increases in compensation over the past few years and Wabtec's practice of paying both a cash and a stock retainer is considered a best practice by the NACD.
+This increase placed Wabtec near the third Quartile in cash compensation for similar sized publicly held manufacturing companies with Wabtec's total compensation paid to directors above the index average.
+The benchmarking study also noted that the trend in director compensation reflected significant increases in compensation over the past few years, and Wabtec's practice of paying both a cash and a stock retainer is considered a best practice by the NACD.
+This compensation structure for non-employee directors remained in place during 2007.